4ifrog/authx/README.md

 # Authx

-An implementation of an auth service written in Go.
+An implementation of auth service in Go.

 ## Setup